We’re heading to Manitoba.

 You go, Junior.

-Posted by Manitoba Animal Alliance on Wednesday, August 1, 2018
+Posted by Norway House Animal Rescue on Wednesday, 1 August 2018

 The puppies were taken off the island last night and are being kept at a house in Cross Lake until the rescue team can get there.